-From 1420, the Imperial Palace was occupied by imperial families and officials for 500 years.
+From 1420, the Forbidden City was occupied by imperial families and officials for 500 years.
 Here are historical details about the Forbidden City's original purpose and construction, major events in the Ming and Qing dynasties and the modern era, and how it is now the world's most popular museum.

 The Ming Dynasty (1368–1644) was ushered in by Zhu Yuanzhang.
 After first capturing Nanjing in 1358 and making it his capital, his army attacked the Yuan empire capital of Dadu (now Beijing) and captured it in 1368.